The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 In this post:

 Housing costs are the biggest main factor on why the cost of living in Colorado is so high.

 How much do homes cost in Colorado?
-According to Zillow, the median home price in Colorado is $385,200 and home prices are expected to rise 2% in the next year.
+According to Zillow, the median home price in Colorado is $405,146 and home prices are cooling down a bit now.

 Here is how the home prices and values stack up in the top 3 most popular cities in Colorado.

 An article by The Denver Post in 2019, states that home prices in Denver’s metro area are 5 times the median household income.
 For reference, the general guideline is to pay no more than 2.5 times your monthly income on a home.